 Some things never get old, no matter what.
 For me, it’s Seinfeld reruns, Converse All-Stars sneakers, and some favorite foods I loved as a kid, and still love now.
-Specifically, I’m talking pasta with butter, Cheerios, and above all, a hot and melty grilled cheese.
-It’s easy to make a good grilled cheese.
-Unfortunately, it is also easy to make a bad one.
-Don’t take a wrong turn to rubbery, burnt sandwich town.
-Here are the 5 secrets to a golden, melty, perfect grilled cheese sandwich.
+Specifically, I’m talking about a hot and melty grilled cheese sandwich, cooked in a pan and served up hot, gooey on the inside and crispy brown on the outside.

-First, use regular old sandwich bread.
+- Use regular sandwich bread.

 Now is not the time for fancy artisan bread.
 A classic grilled cheese demands two slices of regular, soft sandwich bread.
 Whole wheat or whole grain slices are fine — in fact, preferred — as long as they are not too thick.
 If the bread is too thick, the heat won’t reach the cheese to melt it.

 This is, perhaps, the biggest — and most controversial — grilled cheese trick of all.
 Many (all?) of us picture a grilled cheese sandwich as gooey, melted cheese between two slices of golden-brown, buttery bread that leaves just enough grease on your fingers.

 That’s right.
 Instead of butter, spread the outside of the bread with a thin layer of mayonnaise.
 It’s easier to spread than butter, and toasts the bread as well or better than butter.
 This makes sense.
 Mayonnaise is little more than an emulsion of oil and egg yolks (fat).
 The mayo melts in the skillet, which then grills the bread and adds richness and color.